26 Registration

 Before adding the selected image to the SpatialExperiment

-object, we normalize the contrast to 1 and then we save the image to a temporary .png
+object, we first normalize the contrast to 1, and then save the image to a temporary .png

 Code